johnmousa/amazon-redshift-lakehouse-workshop/lab2-data-preparation/aws-glue-studio/README.md

       Note if you will be doing both this lab and the AWS Glue DataBrew lab make sure to choose a different path for the output.

-   1. Glue Studio jobs can automatically update your Glue Data Catalog automatically with the schema definition and new partitions.
+   1. Glue Studio jobs can update your Glue Data Catalog automatically with the schema definition and new partitions.
 To enable this select **Create a table in the Data Catalog and on subsequent runs, update the schema and add new partitions**